Probing compilation, linking, and execution

 Testing that some features will work properly for your code requires not only compiling an object files, but also linking an executable and running it successfully.

-The scaffold code is in content/code/day-1/20_check_source_runs
+The scaffold code is in content/code/day-1/20_check_source_runs.

 Create an executable target from the source file

-.Add a check that linking against the library produces working executables.
+use-uuid.cpp.Add a check that linking against the library produces working executables.
 Use the following C code as test:

 #include <uuid/uuid.h> int main(int argc, char * argv[]) { uuid_t uuid; uuid_generate(uuid); return 0; }

-requires the test source code to be passed in as a string.
+check_c_source_runsrequires the test source code to be passed in as a string.
 Find the command signature with:$ cmake --help-module CheckCSourceRuns

 If the test is successful, link executable target against the UUID library: use the

-target as argument totarget_link_libraries
+PkgConfig::UUIDtarget as argument totarget_link_libraries.

-A working example is in the solution
+A working example is in the solution subfolder.

 Keypoints